martincooper/scala-datatable/README.md

 }

 def replaceRow(dataTable: DataTable): Try[DataTable] = {
-  // Replace the row values at row index 10 with the new row values. dataTable.rows.replace(10, "New Value", 100, true, 5.5d) }
+  // Replace the row values at row index 10 with the new values. dataTable.rows.replace(10, "New Value", 100, true, 5.5d) }